The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 My own path in this direction has been through forests of anxiety and sensitivity to negative emotion -- now I think mostly due to simple carbs in my diet.
 This may be something about my own unique metabolic physiology but symptoms include night-time nightmares and headaches within 24 or 36 hours of even a tablespoon of sugar.
 Meaning: always.
 From childhood until recently.
 Because I always was a sugar freak.

-At college my intent and focus was to discover the highest good, extracting what the West offers by way of wisdom (summary: Nietszche says, make up your own; William James says, if it works for you, it's true enough.)
-This is a call for introspection, at best, so then I went to the East, to India, found a Guru, learned a bit about grace and humility and stillness, lived in his ashrams for a year or two.
+Perhaps the story begins in college.
+My intent and focus was to discover the highest good, extracting what the West offers by way of wisdom (summary: Nietszche says, make up your own; William James says, if it works for you, it's true enough.)
+This is a call for introspection, at best, so then I went to the East, to India, found a Guru, Second Teacher, learned a bit about grace and humility and stillness, lived in his ashrams for a year or two.

 To me the most interesting thing for a suffering human being like we all are is actually the difficult-to-impossible task of emotional self-management.
 How to run the show in here, and maybe not suffer as much, or better yet find meaning and happiness, or even better yet, find bliss and serenity.
 Given my own simple-carbohydrate-driven metabolic anxiety, that is to say, an unresolveable, eternal, medium-intense burden of constant misery and suffering, I might have some findings to share.
 That's what I'm trying to do here.